-Maresias: This was the restaurant on site at Be Tulum, and we ate here more times than I can count.
-It was of course convenient for us because we we’re staying there, but the food was beyond delicious.
-From fresh fish tacos, to pulled pork, to truffle ravioli – we always left extremely satisfied.
-One of the things we were most surprised by was the quality of food we ate in Tulum!
+Maresias: This was the restaurant on site at Be Tulum, and I ate here more times than I can count.
+It was of course convenient for me because I was staying there, but the food was beyond delicious.
+From fresh fish tacos, to pulled pork, to truffle ravioli – I always left extremely satisfied.
+One of the things I was most surprised by was the quality of food I ate in Tulum!

 THINGS TO DO